giovanaoliveira78/sql-studies/Scripts SQL/scripts.md

 -- Clausula WHERE / o igual busca pelo valor exatamente igual SELECT * FROM products p WHERE name = 'Mouse'
 SELECT * FROM products p WHERE price = 1200

+-- Where com LIKE
+SELECT * FROM products WHERE name LIKE '%cam'
+SELECT * FROM products WHERE name LIKE '%Web'

+-- O símbolo de % no começo da palavra, retorna todas as palavras que terminam com cam

+-- O Sìmbolo de % no fim da palavra, retornam todas as palavras que comecem com Web

+-- E se colocar no começo e no fim vai encontrar em qualquer parte, no começo, meio ou fim